Souheil-Yazji/ReferOn/docs/master-document.md

    - alignment with physician-entered patient preferences.
 4. Physician selects a specialist from ranked matches informed by patient preferences.

+### 6.6 Referral Status and Rejection Feedback

+1. After specialist selection and preview, referral status moves to pending, then sent (simulated in the POC).
+2. Specialist or demo operator marks the referral as approved or rejected.
+3. If rejected, the user must enter a rejection reason.
+4. System stores the rejection reason on the referral record.
+5. Rejection reasons are supplied to the AI service as feedback to improve future referral drafting, specialty prediction, and specialist matching.

 ## 7. Functional Requirements

 ### 7.1 Patient and Chart History